Frechmatz/cl-html-readme/readme.md

 **cl-readme:example-code** path &key (example-number nil) (omit-header nil)

 Returns the HTML representation of example code denoted by a path.
 Tabs are replaced by spaces according to the \*tab-width\* variable.
-A couple of characters are replaced with their entities.
 The function has the following arguments:

 *   path Path of the file relative to \*home-directory\*.
 *   :example-number Optional number of the example.
 Used for rendering the header of the code block.